MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 #### UserAgent

-The datasync client generates a suitable User-Agent header value based on the version of the library and the platform information.
+The data sync client generates a suitable User-Agent header value based on the version of the library and the platform information.
 Some developers feel this leaks information.
 You can set the `UserAgent` property to any valid header value.

 ## Work with remote tables